 49. Resolution not to be discussed after it is carried

-Except in the case of a motion of rescission or alteration or a Councillor wishing to have his or her their opposition to the motion recorded, no resolution may be discussed after the vote upon it has been declared.
+Except in the case of a motion of rescission or alteration or a Councillor wishing to have their opposition to the motion recorded, no resolution may be discussed after the vote upon it has been declared.